Long-Run Aggregate Supply: Navigating Long-Term Economic Dynamics for Prosperity

 • Technological Progress: Advancements in technology can increase the efficiency of production processes, allowing firms to produce more goods and services with the same amount of resources.
 Think of how the invention of the assembly line revolutionized the automobile industry, leading to higher output levels.

 • Educational Attainment: A well-educated workforce is essential for driving long-term economic growth.
-When people have the necessary skills and knowledge, they can contribute more effectively to the economy, leading to higher productivity levels.
+When people have the necessary skills and , they can contribute more effectively to the economy, leading to higher productivity levels.
 Countries like Canada and the United States invest heavily in to ensure a skilled workforce.

 • Infrastructure Development: The quality of infrastructure, such as roads, bridges, and communication networks, plays a crucial role in enhancing the economy's productive capacity.
-Improved infrastructure can reduce transportation costs, increase connectivity, and attract , all of which contribute to long-run growth.
+Improved infrastructure can reduce transportation costs, increase connectivity, and attract investments, all of which contribute to long-run growth.

-By understanding these factors and how they interact with each other, policymakers can make informed to promote long-term economic prosperity.
+By understanding these factors and how they interact with each other, policymakers can make informed decisions to promote long-term economic prosperity.
 Just like how a baker adjusts the recipe based on the ingredients available, governments can implement policies to support technological innovation, education, and infrastructure development to boost LRAS.

 Now, let's look at some real-world examples to see how LRAS operates in practice.